perfana/afterburner/README.md

 ## autonomous worker

-Use the autonomous worker to investigate the behaviour of @Schedule.
+Use the autonomous worker to investigate the behaviour of `@Schedule`.

 Two methods are in place, one with a fixedRate schedule and one with a fixedDelay schedule.

 See what happens when a thread freezes or fails by setting `afterburner.autonomous.worker.stability` to false.

+Activate the logging of these workers with property: `logging.level.nl.stokpop.afterburner.service.AutonomousWorker=debug`

 ## flaky calls and retries